udevbe/greenfield/docs/pages/design/index.md

 The Compositor Proxy is a library that acts as a real native Wayland compositor and deals with all communication between a native Wayland application and the Compositor running in the browser.

-To build, you need a set of native dependencies.
-You can look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need to build and run respectively, or if you're running a Debian based distro you can run:
+To build, a set of build dependencies is required.
+Look at the [Docker image](https://github.com/udevbe/greenfield/blob/master/compositor-proxy/Dockerfile#L4) to see which ones you need to build and run respectively, or if you're running a Debian based distro you can run:
 ```
 sudo apt install cmake build-essential ninja-build pkg-config libffi-dev libudev-dev libgbm-dev libdrm-dev libegl-dev \
  libwayland-dev libglib2.0-dev libgstreamer1.0-dev libgstreamer-plugins-base1.0-dev libgraphene-1.0-dev gstreamer1.0-plugins-base \